avearmin/shelly/README.md

 ## Why shelly?

-There's alot of reasons why you'd want to use shelly.
-Perhaps you have too many aliases and need a simple way to search through them, perhaps you frequently forget them, perhaps you want to store some aliases seprately from your main aliases, etc. Whatever the reason, shelly is here for it.
+There are many reasons why you'd want to use Shelly.
+Perhaps you have too many aliases and need a simple way to search through them, frequently forget them, or want to store some aliases separately from your main aliases.
+Whatever the reason, Shelly is here for it.

 ## Supported Commands